munyachiwundura/guap/README.md

 # Guap

 [![See Me get Guap Right now](http://img.youtube.com/vi/dzudcm-ywJo/0.jpg)](https://www.youtube.com/watch?v=dzudcm-ywJo&ab_channel=BigSeanVEVO 'Guap')

 Sorry I just couldn't resist 😂

 ## Background

+Okay this on was a really fun on, Well just like every other next.js app i've made but what made this more interesting is why I made it, So I was trying to manage my finances so I don't turn into a mathematician at the end of the month 😂, I looked for an a but however I didn't have space on my phone to downaload a dedicated app [Send Galaxy S22 Money 😂](munyachiwundura@gmail.com), or able to find any good online solutions.

+Shameless begging aside I decided to just go ahed and say "Fine I'll do it myself" and make my own money management app that can be Installed as a progressive web app, It also arrived as a great opportunity to learn TailwindCSS](https://tailwindcss.com/) and actualy implement darkmode on an app unlike [one of my creations](https://okerkilltodoapp.vercel.app) which only has a toggle but dosen't actually support dark mode.

+I wen't on hunting for a desing on [Dribbble](https://dribbble.com) and came along some designs by ()[], I went on and reverse enginnered them on [Figma](https://www.figma.com/file/N0Wl1Aueka5IQr7hRVK40E/Dashbords?node-id=0%3A1) and went on to develope the app in [Next](https://nextjs.org/)

 ## Getting Started